kubernetes-sigs/cluster-api/docs/proposals/20221109-managed-external-etcd.md

 The following is a change proposed in the current validating webhook for KCP:
 - Make KubeadmConfigSpec.ClusterConfiguration.Etcd.External.Endpoints field mutable
     - The kubeadm validating webhook currently doesn't allow this field to get updated.
 It should be added as an [allowed path](https://github.com/mrajashree/cluster-api/commit/18c42c47d024ce17cdda39500fc0d6bd67c5aa67#diff-6603d336435f3ee62a50043413f62441b685d5c416e5cadd792ed2a536b2f55fR121) in the webhook.
-    - The main reason being that in case of a managed external etcd cluster, the user won't know the etcd endpoints when the KCP spec.
+    - The main reason being that in case of a managed external etcd cluster, the user won't know the etcd endpoints when the KCP spec is created.
 The etcd provider will populate the KCP spec with the etcd cluster endpoints once it is available.
 Hence the field should be mutable so that the etcd provider can update it.
     - Even though this is a change in an existing field's behavior, existing clusters that were created before this change goes in can utilize it for etcd cluster reconfiguration.
 For instance, let's assume that a cluster was created before this new etcd provider existed, and that cluster was using an external etcd cluster that the user was managing.
 If the user has to replace one of the etcd member VMs, the user can do so and update the KCP spec to include the new endpoint.
 That will trigger a control plane rollout and the kube-apiserver on the new Machines will be able to connect to the new external etcd endpoints.